Newton County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-After a DUI arrest, especially in Newton, GA, your vehicle is typically impounded for several reasons:
+After a DUI arrest in Newton County, your vehicle is typically impounded for several reasons:

 • Safety: To prevent you from driving under the influence again immediately.